 The Digital Humanities Fellowship supports advanced doctoral students doing innovative work in the digital humanities at the University of Virginia.
 The Scholars’ Lab offers Grad Fellows advice and assistance with the creation and analysis of digital content, as well as consultation on intellectual property issues and best practices in digital scholarship and DH software development.
 The highly competitive Graduate Fellowship in Digital Humanities is designed to advance the humanities and provide emerging digital scholars with an opportunity for growth.

-Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, make use of our dedicated grad office, and participate in one formal colloquium at the Library per fellowship year.
+Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, and participate in one formal colloquium at the Library per fellowship year.
 As such, students are expected to be in residence on Grounds for the duration of the fellowship.

 Since its beginnings in 2007, the Graduate Fellowship in Digital Humanities has supported a number of students.
 Past fellowship winners can be found on our People page.
 In the past, the program itself has been supported by a challenge grant from the National Endowment for the Humanities.
 The fellowship is currently sustained by the Jeffrey C. Walker Library Fund for Technology in the Humanities, and the Matthew & Nancy Walker Library Fund.